 Each collection brings an exciting challenge, from creating new trends and themes, forming the colour palette and crafting new silhouettes and special design details.
 What I love about the creative process most is the storytelling through the design, and how your inspiration and creative thoughts really come to life through different prints and fabrics.

+An important learning I’ve had is understanding the creative vision needs to take into consideration what’s possible.
+At JETS we are lucky to facilitate digital textile printing onsite, which allows limitless opportunities in colour, detail and precision.
 Of course remaining inspired is also a vital role in developing a collection.
 For me this includes traveling, experiencing people and places, special pieces of artwork, architecture, galleries, cultures and different textiles throughout the ages – I am constantly being inspired by life.

 What advantage does having a design background give you?